yat529/typing.js/README.md

 A Mini Javascript Library for Creating a Typing Effect.

-Typing.js is very easy to use by utilizing a chainable style, which makes it very straight forward, ease to read and type on-the-fly.
+typing.js is very easy to use, it utilizes a chainable syntax style, which makes it very straight forward, ease to read and type, on-the-fly.

-### Dependency
+## Dependency

 **None**.
 This is a standalone library, however, this library will be exposed to global as `typing` or its alias `_$`.

-### Get start
+## Getting started

  The init function is:
 ```